LÖVE

 LÖVE 's top left origin means that the game client's Y axis runs in the opposite direction to the game server's.
 Inverting any Y position values from the server will correct this.

--- NOTE the Planetary Processing 'y' axis uses screen direction up, Love2d uses screen direction down
+-- The Planetary Processing 'y' axis uses screen up, as the positive direction

 -- for inverting 'y' coordinate positions to and from the server